vaughn-taylor/craft-control-panel-style/README.md

 #### With Composer

-Open your terminal and run the following commands:
+Run the following command in the root directory of your Craft project:

 ```bash
 # go to the project directory